makrai/notes/koromilas21-multimod-emo-survey.md

 # 5 conclusion and future challenges 16

-* future
+* future:
 * evaluation procedure.
 More specifically, the proposed architectures are
   * differences in
     * pipelines (eg random subsampling train-val split vs leave-1-speaker out)
     * classification metrics (eg, binary metrics for each label vs multiclass aggregated metrics)
   * speaker-dependent experimentation may result in overfitted results (in terms of speaker identity)
   * leave-one-speaker-out evaluation should be used as a standard not only to
   * experiments have to list both binary and multiclass metrics and also
   * capture both the dimensional (ie, valence, arousal and dominance) and the categorical (discrete emotions) dimensions of emotion recognition
 * industrial adaptation of the architectures, robustness
-  * models are usually engineered on specific datasets (thus lacking generalization power),
+  * models are usually engineered on specific datasets => no generalization
     * relying on unrealistic data such as forced-aligned multimodal sequences, error-less text transcriptions, non realistic recording conditions, artificial dialog context and perfect information on all modalities
   * needed: multimodal temporal architectures for the problem of SER that are:
-    * trained in a cross-dataset evaluation manner, while utilizing the power of
+    * trained in a cross-dataset evaluation manner, while utilizing
       * unsupervised [90] or supervised [91] domain adaptation methodologies,
         in order to better evaluate their generalization power;
     * capable of performing inference on unaligned temporal multimodal data;
     * capable of performing inference in cases of noisy or absent modalities;
-      and
     * capable of performing under unexpected ASR errors
 * methods need to be adopted for signal representation
-  * in the task of multimodal speech emotion recognition, a few specific low-level modality representation techniques have been established.
-In
+  * in the task of multimodal speech emotion recognition, a few specific low-level modality representation techniques have been established
     * aural modality, signal-analysis-based features that are associated with both the spectral and temporal domains are used
     * textual: basic word embeddings are used
     * visual: traditional facial features are used
-    * deep learning techniques has resulted in better representation capabilities for all three of these modalities.
-Thus,
+    * deep learning techniques has resulted in better representation capabilities for all three of these modalities
   * multimodal architectures need to
     * be in line with the SOTA techniques for unimodal representations and
     * find efficient ways to combine them by taking into account the temporal dimension
-  * each modality can be enriched with new representations that also take into account parts of the information that have not been so widely used until
+  * each modality can be enriched with new representations that also take into account parts of the information that have not been so widely used yet
-    * body language is strongly correlated with expressed emotions, the only
+    * body language is strongly correlated with expressed emotions
     * beyond facial expressions
   * unsupervised representation, application-independent
-    * In other machine learning application domains, there are many powerful
+    * In other machine learning application domains, they are powerful
-    * BERT [41] for text, wav2vec 2.0 [31] for audio, and MoCo (He+ 20) for vision
+    * BERT [41] for text, wav2vec 2.0 [31] for audio, and
+      MoCo (He+ 20) for vision
+      * He K; Fan H; Wu Y; Xie S; Girshick R
-      * He, K.; Fan, H.; Wu, Y.; Xie, S.; Girshick, R Momentum contrast for unsupervised visual representation learning.
-In IEEE/CVF Conference on Computer Vision and Pattern Recognition 2020
+        Momentum contrast for unsupervised visual representation learning IEEE/CVF Conference on Computer Vision and Pattern Recognition 2020
-      * Ruder:  Contrastive Self-Supervised Learning 🤳
-        [Ankesh Anand](https://ankeshanand.com/blog/2020/01/26/contrative-self-supervised-learning.html)
-        gives an overview of recent contrastive methods that learn by distinguishing between positive and negative examples (in contrast to
+      * Ruder:  Contrastive Self-Supervised Learning [Ankesh Anand](https://ankeshanand.com/blog/2020/01/26/contrative-self-supervised-learning.html) gives an overview of recent contrastive methods that learn by distinguishing between positive and negative examples (in contrast to